rogernogueraplanesas/portugal-weather-analysis/README.md

   <span style="vertical-align: middle;">Instructions</span>
 </h2>

-The execution for this program is divided by two steps, one before the QGIS data transformation and another right after importing the merged datafiles.
+The execution for this program is divided by two steps, one before the QGIS data transformation and another right after importing the merged datafiles.<br>
 Once the 'cd' is set to be the project's folder, the next step would be to deactivate the following functions before running any script.<br>
 In the 'main.py' script, comment out the 'POST-QGIS' set of functions:<br><br>